flamelink/flamelink-js-sdk/README.md

 _THIS PACKAGE IS IN BETA - Please report any issues!_

-This SDK is intended to be used in a browser or on a NodeJS server environment.
+This SDK is intended to be used in a browser or in a Node.js environment.

 If you are unfamiliar with Flamelink, please visit our [flamelink.io](https://www.flamelink.io/) website for more info on features, pricing and more.